rjaxon/objective-c/README.md

 # objective-c
-I wanted to see what objective-c and the objc runtime can do without Foundation
+What can objective-c and the objc runtime can do without Foundation